Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <img src = "./problem1/problem1.png" alt = "Multiplication table">

-## Problem2: Print Prime Numbers From 1 To N
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem2" >Problem2: Print Prime Numbers From 1 To N</a>

 Write a program to print all prime numbers from 1 to N.
 <br> Example Input: